-I need to verify the following and will need original documents to support;
+I need to verify the following and will need original documents to support your identity and proof of birth;

-Your identity and proof of birth - current or expired passport OR birth certificate with photo identification (i.e drivers licence, proof of age card etc.)
+birth certificate with photo identification (e.g. drivers licence, proof of age card etc.)

-Evidence of any prior marriages ending (if applicable) - decree absolute or death certificate
+Evidence of any prior marriages ending (Divorce certificate (Decree Absolute) or Death certificate)

-We're eloping and don't live near you, are we able to email our notice and I.D documents?
+“We don't live near you, are we able to email our notice and I.D documents?”

 Yes, you can email scanned copies or text photos of your NOIM as well as I.D documents within the legally required time.
 However, you must have your signatures on the NOIM witnessed by another authorised person other than myself (see the bottom of the form for a list of authorised witnesses).